-4.2.3 Owners Not Renters Exhibit Partisan SLR Sorting
+4.3.3 Owners Not Renters Exhibit Partisan SLR Sorting

 Thus far we have controlled for home characteristics in a variety of ways, some of which (such as sale price) even partially address unobservable differences between exposed and unexposed properties.
 In our final set of tests, we further address the possibility that our findings are driven in part by unobservable differences between exposed and unexposed properties that differentially attract Republicans, but are not captured by our controls.
-Here, we separately identify the political orientation of the owner and renter of non-owner-occupied properties and run a similar analysis.28 If our main results capture sorting by political affiliation over some amenity from living at non-owner-occupied properties with SLR exposure, we expect conservatives to be not only more likely to own them, but also rent there.
+Here, we separately identify the political orientation of the owner and renter of non-owner-occupied properties and run a similar analysis.29 If our main results capture sorting by political affiliation over some amenity from living at non-owner-occupied properties with SLR exposure, we expect conservatives to be not only more likely to own them, but also rent there.

 In our prior analysis the inclusion of price controls helps adjust for (dis)amenities that alter the value of a given property overall, but what they don't necessarily let us control for completely are (dis)amenities that may not alter house values (or alter them very little), but still lead to systematic sorting along political lines.
 To address this possibility, we identify Pol.
-Conservative_i as the political
+Cons as the political orientation of the buyer of the home for non-owner-occupied properties and run a similar analysis.
+If unobservable amenities that appeal to conservative buyers are an important driver of our results, we should find a similar effect on the occupier political orientation (either renter or owner) of SLR exposure and no effect on owner political orientation for non-owner-occupied homes.
+We also include a

-28 ZTRAX allows for this distinction based on tax records which provide a property and mailing address.
+29 ZTRAX allows for this distinction based on tax records which provide a property and mailing address.
 These two addresses are the same unless the owner lives at another location.
 For these non-owner-occupied homes, we use L2 voting data to determine the political affiliation of the renter (current resident at the property address) and the owner (the current resident at the mailing address).
 Even though the number of properties that fit this definition are smaller, this model allows for us to capture a unique distinction, the renter and owner associated with the same home.